 Fluorescence intensity of the UHV MOT versus the transfer laser power at detuning of -12 MHz is shown in Fig.3.
-As the power increases approaching 130 μ W, the beam intensity becomes comparable with the intensity of the vapour-cell MOT beams, and the atoms which enter the extraction column can be action due to stronger radiation pressure force of transfer beam.
+As the power increases approaching 130 $\mu$ W, the beam intensity becomes comparable with the intensity of the vapour-cell MOT beams, and the atoms which enter the extraction column can be accelerated out of the trap.
+At the same time, the transverse cooling is efficient, and the beam flux reaches its maximum value at this point.
+When the optical power increases further, atoms will obtain bigger acceleration due to stronger radiation pressure force of transfer beam.
 The bigger the acceleration, the shorter the time of leaking out of the trap region.
 Thus the atoms leaking out of the vapour-cell MOT cannot be efficiently cooled in transverse direction, and the cold atomic beam will have larger divergence.
 The distance is fixed from vapour-cell MOT to UHV MOT, and from a simple computation we can draw a conclusion that the bigger the acceleration, the larger the final velocity of the cold atoms.
-Once the velocity exceeds the capture speed v_c of the UHV MOT, the atoms cannot be recaptured.
+Once the velocity exceeds the capture speed $v{\rm c}$ of the UHV MOT, the atoms cannot be recaptured.
 Of course, the weak power is not able to push cold atoms out of the vapour-cell MOT adequately.

 Fig.3.
-Fluorescence intensity of the UHV MOT versus optical power of the transfer beam with detuning of \sim -12 MHz, the number of steady-state atoms recaptured in the UHV MOT reaches maximum value when the transfer beam approaches \sim 130 μ W.
+Fluorescence intensity of the UHV MOT versus optical power of the transfer beam with detuning of $\sim$ -12 MHz, the number of steady-state atoms recaptured in the UHV MOT reaches maximum value when the transfer beam approaches $\sim$ 130 $\mu$ W.

 Fig.4.
-Fluorescence intensity of the UHV MOT versus optical power of the repumping beam while the transfer beam with power of ~ 130 μ W is detuned -12 MHz.
-Fluorescence intensity saturated when the repumping power is greater than 250 μ W.
+Fluorescence intensity of the UHV MOT versus optical power of the repumping beam while the transfer beam with power of ~ 130 $\mu$ W is detuned -12 MHz.
+Fluorescence intensity saturated when the repumping power is greater than 250 $\mu$ W.

 Different from Ref.[11], which showed that the repumping power must be high enough for the UHV MOT, so they used ~ 8 mW repumping light, we conclude that the number of atoms in UHV MOT is insensitive to repumping intensity.
-As is shown in Fig.4, the number of atoms in UHV MOT saturates after the repumping power is greater than 250μ W. In the process of transferring cold caesium atoms from vapourcell MOT to UHV MOT, the key step is to adjust the orientation and the position of the transfer beam, but not to simply enhance the repumping power.
+As is shown in Fig.4, the number of atoms in UHV MOT saturates after the repumping power is greater than $250\mu$ W. In the process of transferring cold caesium atoms from vapourcell MOT to UHV MOT, the key step is to adjust the orientation and the position of the transfer beam, but not to simply enhance the repumping power.

-The number of atoms in the vapour-cell MOT is determined by the balance between the capture rate R and the loss rate,^[16] while the loading process is governed by the following equation:
+The number of atoms in the vapour-cell MOT is determined by the balance between the capture rate R and the loss rate,[16] while the loading process is governed by the following equation: